NewsLocal NewsKansasJohnson County

 Lee Kellenberger

-One example of expected growth is 143rd near Four Corners Road.
+One example of expected growth is 143rd Street near Four Corners Road.
 That area sees about 400 cars a day now, but by 2060, the county expects that number to grow by 19,000.

-To the southeast, places like Spring Hill and Overland Park are seeing growth too.
+To the southeast, places like Spring Hill and Overland Park are seeing growth, too.
 I asked Kellenberger how this road plan plays into that growth.

 Comprehensive Arterial Road Network Plan